Intensive Outpatient Treatment

 • Medical care

 If you’d like help determining your insurance for drug rehab, contact us.
 An admissions counselor can review your insurance policy, deductible, and co-pay.
-Click here to verify your insurance with Footprints to Recovery.
+To find out how much IOP costs, verify your insurance with Footprints to Recovery.

 How to Find an Intensive Outpatient Program